Ethnicity and Identity

 SOCIOL 213: 15 points

-30 points at Stage I in Sociology or 15 points at Stage I in Sociology with a minimum B+ pass or 30 points at Stage I in Global Studies with a minimum B+ pass
+30 points at Stage I in Sociology or 15 points at Stage I in Sociology with at least a B+ average or 30 points at Stage I in Global Studies with at least a B+ average, or 90 points passed